DarrenSeng/Raku-Honyaku/README.md

    * In the popup, find the checkbox labeled "ON/OFF" and use it to enable or disable the extension.
 3. Enter/Remove API Key:
    * Enter your API Key created from the Setup Instructions into the provided input field.
    * Click "Submit API Key" to save it to Chrome storage.
-   * Use "Remove Stored API Key" to delete the stored API key.
+The API Key will automatically be retrieved and used on subsequent Chrome sessions until removed.
 4. Capture and Translate:
    * To extract and translate text from a webpage or selected screen area:
      * Hold down the 'Shift' key.